 The most common question that is asked in an interview is “what do you know about the company”.
 Skimming the website on your way in is simply not going to cut it!
 Dedicate as much time as possible to learning more about the background of your chosen company.
 A smart list of bare minimum items to check off would be the following:

 - Past projects or case studies with big clients

 - Publications, press releases and marketing

 It’s normal to feel nervous, whether you’re afraid of that awkward silence, or just a build-up of anxiety before your interview.

 Ahead of time, ensure you have structured your answers to the more predictable questions in your mind.
-For example on Hays career advice page we talk about using the STAR technique when answering competency-based questions:
+For example, we talk about using the STAR technique when answering competency-based questions:

 - Situation - describe a situation you were in

 - Task - tell them what you decided to do

 - Action - describe what you actually did